Maria Fyfe: Parliamentary career

 At the 1987 general election, Fyfe was returned to Parliament as Member for Glasgow Maryhill, a position she occupied until the 2001 general election.
 She served as Deputy Shadow Minister for Women from 1988 to 1991, Convener of the Scottish Group of Labour MPs from 1991 to 1992, and front bench spokesperson for Scotland from 1992 to 1995.
 She did not stand for reelection at the 2001 General Election and was succeeded by Ann McKechin.
 Fyfe was awarded an honorary D.Univ. by the University of Glasgow in 2002.

 She was quoted as saying: "I am proudest of having been involved in the 50-50 campaign to ensure that the Scottish Parliament started life with an almost equal representation of women, up there with the Scandinavian countries".
+She was also involved in opposing the poll tax in both England and Scotland, and launched a campaign against employee blacklisting in 1988.
 After standing down Fyfe continued to campaign politically including on the issue of homelessness.
 She also chaired the campaign to erect a statue of Glasgow councillor and rent strike campaigner Mary Barbour.

-Personal life
+Later life

-She was from humble beginnings being born in a slum.
-The then Maria O'Neill married James Joseph Fyfe in 1964; the couple had two sons.
-Her husband pre-deceased her.

 Fyfe was interviewed in 2012 as part of The History of Parliament's oral history project.
 She wrote two autobiographies, the first entitled A Problem Like Maria describing her work as an MP, and a second book Singing in the Streets, about her life growing up in the Gorbals in the aftermath of the Second World War, as well as her earlier political career.

-Fyfe died on 3 December 2020, at age 82, after a short illness.
+She also wrote another political book, Women Saying No: Making a Positive Case Against Independence, in advance of the Scottish independence referendum in 2014.

+Fyfe had two sons and four grandchildren.
+On 3 December 2020, she died at Queen Elizabeth University Hospital from complications of COVID-19 during the pandemic, aged 82.